 Andrea Wulf, a scholar and author of how gardening has entwined itself in the nation-building of Britain, argues in Founding Gardeners that gardening and gardens held sway over those otherwise occupied with liberation from tyrants and crafting statehood.

 George Washington is a striking case.
-Even before the fighting finished he was sending letters to his estate manager asking about the rhododendron blooms and advising “These clever kinds of Trees (especially the flowering ones),” should be planted in two groves by either side of the house.
+Even before the fighting of the Revolutionary War finished he was sending letters to his estate manager asking about the rhododendron blooms and advising “These clever kinds of Trees (especially the flowering ones),” should be planted in two groves by either side of Mount Vernon.

 When the War ends, Washington returned to Mount Vernon and began cultivating his garden, riding throughout his acreage for hours and seeking the perfect fertilizer (even dredging mud from the Potomac.)